robinklaassen/advent-of-code-2019/README.md

 Wow.
 I used to be a physicist, so this should be easy, right?
 Well part 1 was, definitely.
 Then part 2 stumped me.
 First time I went to the official subreddit for help.
-With the explanation provided there I went from troublesome to trivial.
+With the explanation provided there it went from troublesome to trivial.
 But darn...

+### Day 13
+Arcade gaming!
+Brilliant.
+Part 1 was a breeze; I printed the game but that wasn't even necessary.
+Part 2 had me look into Python's `curses` library to make it an interactive game, which actually worked!
+Then the problem arose: I couldn't beat the game by hand :')  as I visited the subreddit the first suggestion popping up there was to make an auto player... easy enough.
+And fun to watch!